titixu/MTCodeChallenge/README.md

 - MacOS 10.14 or above

 ## Assumptions and Limitations
+- the currency string is harcoded to use "jp_JP" locale for currency format
+- Currency string is not displaying with the "comma" in the simulator device, looks like a system bug

 ## Unit Tests
 The development are base on TDD by using nano-cycles, and micro-cycles.